 Operating in a flood environment can be extremely hazardous.
-Before entering a flooded area it is important to know how capable the team is to work in the area.
-The team also needs to understand the hazards.
+Before entering a flooded area it is important that the team understands the hazards, and the capability and capacity of their team to work in the area.

 A plan should be developed before incidents happen and then used during the incident.